What you should know before getting a tattoo and before having it removed:

-- Tattoo dyes contain metal particles.
-In this context, it should be considered that primarily black and brown colours respond to strong magnetic fields and heat up.
-Consequently: An MRI scan can lead to up to second-degree burns in the tattooed areas.
+- Tattoo inks contain metal particles.
+Therefore, it should be considered that primarily black and brown inks respond to strong magnetic fields and heat up.
+This means that an MRI-scan can cause second-degree burns in the tattooed areas.

-- You should document which colours were used.
-The details could provide information about whether the tattoo will cause problems during an MRI scan or not.
+- You should document which colors were used.
+This could provide information about whether the tattoo will cause problems during an MRI scan or not.

-- Many tattoo artists do not know themselves, which colour pigments are contained in their tattoo dyes.
-Many dyes contain pigments that were intended for printing inks, cars or other industrial applications.
-They could even contain recycled car tyres.
-The ingredients may also include carcinogenic azo dyes and nitrosamine, as well as harmful preservatives.
-The information about the ingredients is also important for a possible removal of the tattoo.
-Today, laser treatment is the most common method to rid yourself of a tiresome or now outlived tattoo.
-However, researchers now warn that the ingredients of the dyes could break down into even more dangerous substances.
-Commercially available red pigments are broken down into nitrotoluene and methylnitroaneline during laser treatment.
+- Many tattoo artists do not know which color pigments their tattoo inks contain.
+Many inks contain pigments that were intended for printing inks, cars or other industrial applications.
+They may even contain recycled car tires.
+Furthermore, they may contain carcinogenic azo dyes and nitrosamines as well as harmful preservatives.
+Information about the ingredients is also important for a possible removal of the tattoo.
+Nowadays, laser treatment is the most common method to remove a tiresome or outdated tattoo.
+However, scientists warn that the ingredients of the inks could break down into even more hazardous substances.
+Red standard pigments are broken down into nitrotoluene and methylnitroaniline during laser treatment.
 Both substances are carcinogenic and accumulate in the body.
-The aneline components also change the genetic material – an explosive mixture!
-However, there has never been a systemic investigation into which tattoo dyes break down into harmful fission products during laser treatment!
-Experts now advise leaving the dyes in the skin alone, instead of removing them with a laser.
+Furthermore, the aniline components change the genetic material – a dangerous mixture!
+However, it has never been analyzed systematically which tattoo inks break down into harmful cleavage products during laser treatment!
+Experts advise leaving tattoos alone instead of having them removed by laser.

-- Yellow and purple tones often cannot be removed, and black tattoos sometimes contain a mixture of different colours.
-It is possible that after more than a dozen laser treatments, a pale or colourful and ugly skeleton of the motif remains.
-However, pure black or red tones can be removed relatively well.
+- Yellow and purple inks can often not be removed.
+Black tattoos sometimes consist of a mixture of different colors.
+It may happen that a pale or colorful and ugly frame of the motif remains after more than a dozen laser treatments.
+Pure black and shades of red, on the other hand, can be removed relatively well.

-- In the case of large and multi-coloured profile tattoos, the experts urgently advise against laser treatment.
+- In case of large and multi-colored profile tattoos, experts advise against laser treatment.
 The risk of residual pigment is much too high.

-- Leading clinics now urgently advise against unprofessional laser treatment.
-Decomposition products could lead to severe allergic reactions and poisoning, even the tissue can be damaged by incorrect use of the laser.
-In addition, cancers which have already formed in the area of the tattoo could be overlooked.
+- Meanwhile, leading clinics advise against unprofessional laser treatment.
+Decomposition products could lead to severe allergic reactions and poisoning.
+The tissue can also be damaged due to incorrect use of the laser.
+Furthermore, cancer diseases which have already formed in the area of the tattoo could be overlooked.
 Tattoos should only be removed by doctors in dermatological clinics.

-If after all these warnings, you still insist on your tattoo being removed, there is still the option of a skin transplant, which of course means a massive operation on the skin structure.
-It is a guaranteed method but heals will scars.
+If you insist on a removal of your tattoo after all these warnings, you will still have the option of a skin transplant.
+This, of course, is a major surgical procedure on the skin structure.
+It is a method with guaranteed results which, however, will heal with scars.